Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-The influence of ‘monomyth’ on George Lucas is that he has said that various concepts of the original myth stories have been incorporated into the present saga.
-He has just ‘modernized’ it, bringing it into the space age, but the characters and plot are age-old.
-Lucas in not alone in this, many films books and characters are based on Campbell’s concept of the monomyth: From the Lion King, to The Matrix, Batman, Indiana Jones including Harry Potter (this is what they have in common) all the way down to Dan Brown’s character: Robert Langdon.
+The influence of ‘monomyth’ on George Lucas is that he said that various concepts of the original myth stories have been incorporated into the present saga.
+He just modernized it, bringing it into the space age, but the characters and plot are age old.
+Lucas in not alone in this, many films, books, and characters are based on Campbell’s concept of the monomyth: From the Lion King, to The Matrix, Batman, Indiana Jones including Harry Potter (this is what they have in common) all the way down to Dan Brown’s character: Robert Langdon.

 I’ll add another discipline here, the opera: The Enchanted Flute.
-Much much more could be said on this subject but that will be for other occasions.
+Much more could be said on this subject, but that will be for other occasions.